 Contracting Officer's Representative (FAC-COR)

-The Office of Federal Procurement Policy (OFPP) issued this memorandum on September 6, 2011.
-This memorandum revises and replaces OFPP’s Federal Acquisition Certification for Contracting Officer Technical Representatives (PDF 643KB) (FAC-COTR), originally issued in November 2007, revising the competency requirements for CORs to establish a risk-based, three-tiered certification program for civilian agencies that better reflects the important role of the COR.
-The new FAC-COR requirements will be effective January 1, 2012, and agencies should begin developing guidance to ensure their CORs are appropriately certified.
+The Federal Acquisition Certification-Contracting Officer's Representatives (FAC-COR) Program requirements are governed by the September 6, 2011 Memo on Revisions to the Federal Acquisition Certification for Contracting Officer's Representatives (FAC-COR) from OFPP.
+This memorandum revises and replaces the November 26, 2007 Memo on The Federal Acquisition Certification for Contracting Officer Technical Representatives (FAC-COTR) from OFPP, revising the competency requirements for CORs to establish a risk-based, three-tiered certification program for civilian agencies that better reflects the important role of the COR.
+The new FAC-COR requirements became effective as of January 1, 2012.

 The FAC-COR is only one component of strengthening the COR function.
 Equally important is selecting the right individual to be a COR, ensuring that the COR understands the importance of his/her role, providing the individual adequate time and resources to perform the COR function, and building a culture of effective collaboration and communication between the Contracting Officer and the COR.

 FAI, the Defense Acquisition University (DAU), private vendors, and other government agencies offer a variety of online and classroom courses to satisfy the new training requirements.
-Sample curricula recommendations can be found at this link.
-(COR Training Opportunities)
+FAI has prepared sample curricula recommendations for these courses.

 To enroll in COR training, please login to FAITAS and select "Continuous Learning Modules" on the left side of the screen.